 How is LifePoints different from other paid survey sites?

 Many paid survey programs make their money by selling users’ personal data to their clients in addition to their research.
 LifePoints will never reveal, sell, or trade its users’ personal information.
 All LifePoints offers its clients is their research – not their users.
-Participants in LifePoints Panel can trust that their data is secured from the corporations requesting the study.
+Participants can trust that their data is secured from the corporations requesting the study.

 Most survey sites have a specific points-to-dollars conversion ratio.
 The LifePoints Panel redemption model is slightly different, as the exact dollar amount depends on the way users choose to redeem the points.
 In any event, the ratio is between 1,100 and 1,200 points per $10 redeemed.